Semtech Corporation (SMTC)'s Financial Results Comparing With Taiwan Semiconductor Manufacturing Company Limited (NYSE:TSM) | New Business Observer

 Summary

-Semtech Corporation beats Taiwan Semiconductor Manufacturing Company Limited on 7 of the 11 factors.
+Semtech Corporation beats on 7 of the 11 factors Taiwan Semiconductor Manufacturing Company Limited.

 Semtech Corporation designs, develops, manufactures, and markets analog and mixed-signal semiconductor products.
 The company provides signal integrity products, including a portfolio of optical communications, broadcast video, and backplane products used in various enterprise computing, industrial, communications, and high-end consumer applications; and a portfolio of integrated circuits for optical transceivers, backplane, and high-speed interface applications.
 It also offers protection products, such as filter and termination devices that are integrated with the transient voltage suppressor devices, which protect electronic systems from voltage spikes; and wireless and sensing products comprising a portfolio of specialized radio frequency products used in various industrial, medical, and communications applications, as well as specialized sensing products used in industrial and consumer applications.
 In addition, the company provides power products consisting of switching voltage regulators, combination switching and linear regulators, smart regulators, isolated switches and charge pumps, and wireless charging that control, alter, regulate, and condition the power within electronic systems; and discrete semiconductor products, including rectifiers, assemblies, and other products for use in industrial, military, medical, and automotive applications, as well as aerospace and defense systems, including satellite communications.
 It serves original equipment manufacturers and their suppliers in the enterprise computing, communications, and consumer and industrial end-markets.
 The company sells its products directly, as well as through independent sales representative firms and independent distributors in the United States, Europe, and Asia.
 Semtech Corporation was founded in 1960 and is headquartered in Camarillo, California.